In This Article

 Local Law 126: Parking Structure Inspection (6-Year Cycle)

 If structural deficiencies are found, the PE must designate the condition as Safe, Unsafe, or Requires Repairs or Monitoring.
-Unsafe conditions require DOB notification within 3 business days and may require temporary shoring or access restriction while repairs are made.
+Unsafe conditions require prompt notification and protective action consistent with current DOB rules.

 Local Law 152: Gas Piping Inspection (Community District Schedule)